Insanityandme/systemutv-II-frontend/README.md

 # Installation
 1. ```git clone https://github.com/Insanityandme/systemutv-II-frontend.git```
 2. Download and install NodeJS: https://nodejs.org/en/download/current
-3. cd into systemutv-II-frontend
+3. ```cd``` into systemutv-II-frontend
 4. run ```npm install``` to install all dependencies
 5. run ```npm start```
-6. The server should now be running at localhost:3000
+6. The server should now be running at localhost:3000!

 # Testing
+Need text to show you to try the tests we have

 # Contact
 You are welcome to contact me at bengtegardbook@gmail.com if you have any questions on how to setup this environment.